IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

 The `BaseDataStreamHandler` provides the abstract common interface for all data stream handlers, in particular, it:
 * Defines a uniform API for time-based data retrieval (`get_data`)
 * Enables extensibility through a registry and factory method
-* Manages alias mappings between CoFMPy connections and stream variables
+* Manages alias mappings between CoFmuPy connections and stream variables
 * Supports equivalence checks for grouping data streams in a single handler (`is_equivalent_stream`)

 ### Core Methods